ComputationalRadiationPhysics/xeus-cling-cuda-container/README.md

 * **Hint 1:** If you get a CUDA driver error at runtime, you may have forgotten to set the `--nv` flag.
 * **Hint 2:** If you are using a SSH connection, do not forget the [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) for port 8888.
+* **Hint 3:** If you want fully isolation (e.g. because you have problems with other kernel configurations in your home directory) use the `--no-home` argument and manually bind a directory for notebooks via `-B /path/on/host:/path/in/container/`.

 # Development